matzsoft/adventofcode/tools/adventOfCode/README.md

 ## Overall Directory Structure

 I have a directory for my Advent of Code solutions called adventofcode.
-It contains a subdirectory for each year of problems and a tools directory which currently has just one tool **adventOfCode**.
+It contains a subdirectory for each year of problems and a tools directory.

+### Tools Directory

+The tools directory which currently has one tool **adventOfCode** and a support directory **figlet**.  **adventOfCode** contains a Swift package for a command line tool to work with puzzle solutions.  **figlet** contains "font" files that aid with problems that generate ASCII art block letters as their output.

+### Year Subdirectories

-The year subdirectorys should ultimately contain one file for each problem (day01.swift through day25.swift) and a subdirectory named input.
-The input directory contains the problem data and any test data for each problem.
-For example the problem data for day07.swift is in input/day07.txt and any test data would be in input/day07T*.txt.
+The year subdirectories should ultimately contain one file for each problem (day01.swift through day25.swift), a directory named input, and a directory named tests.
+The input directory contains the problem data for each problem.
+For example the problem data for day07.swift is in input/day07.txt.
+The tests directory contains any test data for each problem.
+For example any test data for day07.swift would be in tests/day07*.txt.

 The format of the problem and test data is the same.
+They consist of a header, a separator, and the problem data from the Advent of Code website.

-They consist of at least 3 lines of text.
-The first is the expected result for Part 1 of the problem and the second is the expected result for Part 2 of the problem.
-The remaining lines are just the problem data from the Advent of Code website.
-Either or both of the first two lines can be blank.
-This indicates that the expected value is either not yet known or irrelevant.
+The first line of the header is the expected result for Part 1 of the problem.
+The second line of the header is the expected result for Part 2 of the problem.
+Either or both of these first two lines can be blank.
+This indicates that the expected value is either not yet known or irrelevant (some tests are only valid for one part of the problem).

+The remaining lines of the header are optional.
+They are used for extra parameters that relate to the data.
+For example some tests use a different limit than the actual problem.

+The separator line is just a line containing only one or more minus signs.
+It serves to mark the end of the optional part of the header.

 ## Operation of the Tool